flutter/flutter/packages/flutter_tools/doc/daemon.md

 `platformType` is a string description of the platform sub-folder the device supports.
-The current categories are "android", "ios", "linux", "macos", "fuchsia", "windows", and "web".
+The current categories are "android", "ios", "linux", "macos", "windows", and "web".
 These are kept in sync with the response from `daemon.getSupportedPlatforms`.

 `ephemeral` is a boolean which indicates where the device needs to be manually connected to a development machine.
 For example, a physical Android device is ephemeral, but the "web" device (that is always present) is not.